 Whenever we study an artist, I print out some of their best and most famous work and tape it to the wall next to where we are working.
 I also write a few key words that might spark some conversation.

-For Sonia Delaunay I used the words color, pattern, shapes, abstract art, Russia and 100 years ago.
+For Sonia Delaunay you might use the words color, pattern, shapes, abstract art, and geometric.
 We all picked our favorite painting and explained why we loved it.
-This took about 5 minutes or less.
-Short but sweet!

 - Geometric shapes for tracing